Enis Destan: Altınordu

 Destan came through the youth ranks of Altınordu, where he also began his senior professional career.
 He made his professional debut in his team's last fixture of 2019–20 TFF First League when he came on as a late substitute in a 1–1 draw against Menemenspor.
 In the next season, he scored 12 goals in 26 matches in the league and helped his team reach the play-off final for promotion to Süper Lig, where Altınordu lost 1–0 against local rivals Altay.

 Trabzonspor

 On 24 January 2022, he signed a four-and-a-half-year deal with Süper Lig side Trabzonspor.

-Loan to Warta
+Warta Poznań (loan)

 After only appearing for Trabzonspor once since joining, in a Turkish Cup fixture, on 5 August 2022 Destan moved to Polish Ekstraklasa club Warta Poznań on a one-year loan spell.

+Hull City

+Following his release from Trabzonspor, Destan joined EFL Championship side Hull City on 1 August 2025.
+He signed a three-year contract, with the club able to extend the deal by a further year if necessary.
+He made his debut on 13 September, when he came on as an 85th-minute substitute for Kyle Joseph in the 2–2 away draw against Swansea City.
+He made his first start for Hull on 8 November 2025 and scored the opening goal in the 3–2 home win against Portsmouth.

 International career

 Destan was called up to Turkey national under-21 football team for the first time for friendly fixtures against Croatia and Serbia, making his debut against the former in a 4–1 loss substituting for Ali Akman in the second half.
 Before the second match, he was called up to the senior team for the 2022 FIFA World Cup qualification match against Latvia, where he was an unused substitute.